 We invest in kids so they invest in themselves.

 Dropping out of school; illiteracy; incarceration; pregnancy; violence; poor self-esteem; poor physical and mental health.

-OpenDoors volunteers provide transportation to tutoring and extracurricular activities.
-This gets the kids out of their neighborhoods and to hockey practice, piano lessons, and, for the ones who are struggling in school, tutoring.
+OpenDoors volunteers provide transportation to camps, tutoring, school, extracurricular activities, and more.
+This gets the kids out of their neighborhoods, off of screens and off to practice, playdates, music lessons, afterschool programs or into nature!